nickolasburr/blog/_posts/2018-09-21-magento-1x-threat-vectors-remediation-tactics.md

 > validation prevents improperly formed data from entering an
 > information system.

-#### Threat

-Due to an unsanitized input field, an attacker was able to execute arbitrary PHP code on the server, modifying Magento core to send all credit card transactions to a remote server.
+__Threat__: Due to an unsanitized input field, an attacker was able to execute arbitrary PHP code on the server, modifying Magento core to send all credit card transactions to a remote server.

-#### Mitigation

-This type of attack is moderately defensible.
+__Mitigation__: This type of attack is moderately defensible.
 While execution of malicious PHP code can result in sensitive information being leaked, this vector can be minimized greatly with a strong understanding of Unix-based filesystem permissions and a dash of creativity.

 __Warning__: This is one specific area where I fervently disagree with the Magento Inc. recommended approach, so take my approach at